 The fall of imperial Russia in the aftermath of the 1917 Russian Revolution should have been good news for Iran’s Qajar dynasty, which had fought three wars with Russia and lost much of its Caucasian territory in the process.
-But instead of eliminating a serious threat to their kingdom, the events of 1917 upset the delicate balance of power inside Iran and eventually led to the Qajars’ overthrow.
+But instead of eliminating a serious rival, the events of 1917 upset the delicate balance of power inside Iran and eventually led to the Qajars’ overthrow.

 The popular backlash to that hated 1919 agreement helped seed the development of Iranian nationalism.
-Iranian elites had already begun to embrace nationalist sentiments before this, but now the feeling began to permeate, largely through popular literary culture, to the Iranian people in general.
+Iranian elites had already begun to embrace nationalist sentiments before this, but now the feeling began to permeate, largely through popular literature, to the Iranian people at large.

 Nationalism often needs some “foreign” occupier or enemy to react against (see: all of 19th century Ottoman history), and in this case the Iranian people had their pick of occupier.
 Of course there was Britain, which had by this point colonized Iran in all but name.
 But there was also the ruling dynasty itself.
-The Qajars were Turkic, the latest in a long line of non-Iranian dynasties ruling over Iran, and while that hadn’t been much of an issue before the rise of Iranian nationalism made it one.
+The Qajars were Turkic, the latest in a long line of non-Iranian dynasties ruling over Iran, and while that hadn’t been much of an issue previously, the rise of Iranian nationalism made it one.
 There’s even some literature from this period (and later) that expresses regret for the Arab conquest of Iran way back in the 7th century.
-Considering that it was the Arab conquest that brought Islam to Iran, this seems like a pretty compelling indication of just how how deep these feelings of Iranian nationalism could run.
-Relations between the Qajars and London deteriorated as each considered selling out the other in an effort to stave off a revolution.
+Considering that it was the Arab conquest that brought Islam to Iran, and considering how central Islam has become to the Iranian identity, the existence of this literary genre shows just how how deep feelings of Iranian nationalism could run.
+Relations between the Qajars and London deteriorated as the Qajars considered rebelling against British control and as British officials considered dumping the Qajars in an effort to appeal to the Iranian people.

 The British military performance in the face of this Russian incursion—their North Persian Force had retreated immediately rather than risk a confrontation—thoroughly discredited the 1919 agreement (which was as a result never ratified by the Iranian parliament).
 London now had to fear losing Iran completely, either to a Russian conquest or a diplomatic rapprochement between Tehran and Moscow.
 The commander of Britain’s North Persian Force, General Edmund Ironside, and the British minister to Iran, Herbert Norman, decided that a military coup was the only way to stabilize the country and protect British interests in the process.
 As the vector for their intentions they settled on the Cossack Brigade, which ironically had been created by Russian officers in the 1870s as a gift from Moscow to Nasir al-Din Shah Qajar (d.
 1896), and which at this point was the only capable Iranian fighting force in the entire country.

-Working through two sympathetic Iranian agents—journalist Ziaʾeddin Tabatabaee in Tehran and Colonel Reza Khan, whom Ironside appointed to command the Cossack Brigade—the Brits put a plan in motion to topple the Iranian government and install a new cabinet.
-Though it ultimately proved to be the end of the Qajar Dynasty, at the time the goal was just to replace the government and leave the monarchy intact (though I suppose if Ahmad Shah had decided to abdicate that wouldn't have broken anybody's heart).
+Working through two sympathetic Iranian agents—journalist Ziaʾeddin Tabatabaee in Tehran and Colonel Reza Khan, whom Ironside appointed to command the Cossack Brigade—the two Brits put a plan in motion to topple the Iranian government and install a new cabinet.
+Though it ultimately proved to be the end of the Qajar Dynasty, at the time the goal was just to replace the government and leave the monarchy intact.
 Reza and the Cossacks met almost no resistance marching into Tehran, apart from a few police officers, and forced Ahmad Shah to appoint a new cabinet with Tabatabaee as prime minister.
 Reza made sure that he was named commander in chief of the Iranian army and minister of war—a pretty easy feat considering it was his army occupying the capital.
 Tabatabaee became PM mostly because Ironside and Norman wanted it that way, but in assuming total control over the Iranian military Reza Khan had become unquestionably the most powerful man in Iran, and he didn’t plan on staying minister of war forever.

-Reza spent the next two years outside of Tehran, putting down internal revolts that had sprung up in the aftermath of the coup, while government after government rose and fell in the chaotic capital.
+Reza spent the next two years outside of Tehran, putting down internal revolts that had sprung up around Iran in the aftermath of the coup, while government after government rose and fell in the chaotic capital.
 In October 1923 he ended the charade and made Ahmad Shah appoint him prime minister.
-At the same time, Ahmad left for Europe, for, uh, “health reasons.
+At the same time, Ahmad left for Europe, for, uh, “health reasons.”
 And to be fair, “my prime minister is probably going to kill me” could technically be called a health issue.
 Although he remained the ruler of Iran on paper, he never returned.
-In December 1925, the Iranian parliament formally ended the Qajar dynasty, and Ahmad Shah’s reign, and crowned Reza Khan, now known as Reza Shah Pahlavi, as Iran’s new ruler.
+In December 1925, the Iranian parliament formally ended Ahmad Shah’s reign, along with the entire Qajar dynasty, and crowned Reza Khan (thence known as Reza Shah Pahlavi) as Iran’s new ruler.